pemcg/manageiq-automation-howto-guide/chapter15/vm_provisioning.md

 ### The Provisioning Process

-The VM Provisioning Process starts with a user (the _requester_) selecting _Provision VMs_ from under the Infrastructure -> Virtual Machines -> Lifecycle button group...
+The VM Provisioning Process starts with a user (the _requester_) selecting _Provision VMs_ from under the Infrastructure -> Virtual Machines -> Lifecycle button group:
 <br> <br>

 ![screenshot](images/screenshot6.png)
 <br>

-This takes us into a selection dialog where we pick a Template to provision from, and click the _Continue_ button...
+This takes us into a selection dialog where we pick a Template to provision from, and click the _Continue_ button:
 <br> <br>

 ![screenshot](images/screenshot7.png)